-- Mosquito-borne diseases, including dengue fever and Zika virus, are risks.
+- On 10 April 2019, local health authorities declared a dengue type 2 epidemic for the island of Tahiti.
+Other mosquito-borne diseases, including Zika virus, are also risks.
 Protect yourself against mosquito bites.
-Outbreaks of leptospirosis, scabies and diarrhoea also occur.
+Outbreaks of leptospirosis, scabies and diarrhoea can also occur.
 See

 - Medical costs in French Polynesia are high.
 Even if you're travelling on a cruise with medical facilities, you may need to be treated in a French Polynesian hospital or clinic.
 Make sure you have adequate travel insurance, including for any pre-existing conditions.
 See

 - Industrial disputes and strikes can cause disruption to essential services and transport, including international and domestic flights.
 Monitor developments and plan accordingly.
 See

 - Avoid demonstrations and large public gatherings, as they could turn violent.
 See

 Safety and security